 Third, your front door bursts open at the lock and two heavily armed men stomp into your apartment.

-Marc fronts and steps out instantly, putting his hands up.
-They’re here for him.
+Marc steps out instantly, putting his hands up.
+He knows they’re here for him.

 “Look.
 I can get you your money, okay?”
 He says.